Dentist: You’ve got elevated levels of harmful bacteria in your mouth.

-This conversation happened last year October after many months of dealing with what I thought were minor dental issues.
+This conversation happened a few years ago, after many months of dealing with what I thought were minor dental issues.
 Little did I know that this was the beginning of a year-long journey into the land of holistic dentistry and the discovery that dental health is connected to hormonal health.
 In fact, women are more susceptible to oral health problems than men because of our unique hormonal makeup.

 How our hormones can affect our dental health:

 According to this study and this study, the increase in progesterone in the second half of your menstrual cycle can lead to swollen, bleeding gums and canker sores.
 This also applies to women who are pregnant (high levels of progesterone) and women who take certain progesterone-only birth control pills.
+Here’s another study about OCPs and how they increase the risk for gum disease.
 Additionally, some women experience these symptoms at ovulation time as well due to increases in estrogen.
 This is why it is so important for women to be on top of their dental care.

 <— This picture is just to let you know that the story ends well!